 - In January 2016 we presented a paper reviewing what we knew about American Eel in Texas at the Texas Chapter of the American Fisheries Society.
 The data we were able to compile (included in the archived presentation) indicate that eels likely still occur in all Texas rivers, but there are very few specimens in collections, and almost none from which we could get tissues for genetics or otoliths.
 Then, another version of the talk was given in early 2017 at the annual meeting of the Southern Division of American Fisheries Society.

 Given that our core mission as a scientific collection is to collect and archive specimens and observations, we decided to invest some of our time in initiating a "grassroot" collaboration to acquire and share information and specimens.
-Texas Parks and Wildlife Department (TPWD) partnered with us by providing materials to build some eel mops that we will be distributing to volunteer samplers, and promises to provide specimens from their own sampling efforts, as well as legacy data.
+Texas Parks and Wildlife Department (TPWD) partnered with us by providing materials to build some eel mops that we distributed to volunteer samplers, and both we and TPWD have obtained new specimens from our own sampling efforts, as well as via legacy data.
 But more will be needed.

 If you have observations to report, or specimens to provide, or know anyone who does, please help us compile and share that information.
 We will make any data received available online to all researchers via our Fishes of Texas Sandbox, and Fishes of Texas website.